 - Make sure utilities are working.
 Contact the appropriate companies immediately if your gas, water, or electricity is not working.

 - Let movers know what boxes go in which room.
 Get help where you can and tell movers exactly where you want a set of items to go.

 - Set up lights ASAP.
 Unless your place is equipped with ceiling lights already, unpack lamps or lightbulbs as soon as possible.

 - Set up bigger electronics and appliances.
 If you brought a TV, setting it up might be lower on your priority list.
 Once you get the chance, connect cables and wires properly.

 - Unpack one room at a time.
-Check off your inventory if you made one just in case anything got lost in the move.
+Moving.com suggests to not stress yourself out.
+Focus on the necessary items first, then dedicate ten to fifteen minutes of your time to get to another box.
+Check off your inventory if you’ve made one just in case anything got lost in the move.

 Our moving help list is thorough, but you know yourself best.
 Whatever helps you stay organized and motivated during a move, stick to it and use our tips as a cheat sheet when you need it.
 Good luck!

 - Read this electrical safety checklist before your next at-home project

 - Declutter your garage with these five easy steps

 - Garage a mess?
 Here’s how to tackle that today